Prevent common running injuries

 9. Run on opposite sides of the road to equalise the effect of road camber.
 On the beach – run in both directions along the shore.

 10. Never increase your distance more than 5 – 10% from one week to the next.

 11. Give yourself enough recovery time; don’t run more than 4 – 5 times per week.

 12. In relation to leg length discrepancies, get checked by your physio.
 Pelvic asymmetry can effect the length of muscles that originate on the pelvis resulting in increased strain on bony and soft tissues.

 Paul Rowson - Director and Physiotherapist at Back In Motion Balnarring

 Paul is the Principal Physiotherapist at Back in Motion Balnarring.
 Paul graduated from Lincoln Institute of Health Sciences in 1987 and completed a Graduate Diploma in Sports Physiotherapy in 1996 which involved working with elite athletes at the Australian Institute of Sport.
-Paul is also trained in cinical Pilates.
+Paul is also trained in cinical Clinical Exercise.
 He has 30 years’ experience treating a wide range of problems including sports and spinal injuries and headache.
 Paul enjoys physical activity, especially by surfing and swimming.
 He shares his passion for maintaining and minimising injuries with his son’s football team as their trainer.